 - Live Monitoring: Hevo allows you to monitor the data flow and check where your data is at a particular point in time.

-Difference Between ETL Testing and Database Testing
+Difference Between Database Testing and ETL Testing

 |ETL Testing||Database Testing|